DimaSmaha/dishCalorieCounter/plan.md

 - Create edit and delete bnts for each recipe - V
 - Save to cookies the names of the dishes - V
 - Create export tool? (import, export body).
 For import add checkbox do we need to save current data - V
+- Add description for saved Dish - V
 - Create removeInputBtn separate for each ingredient
 - Create manual dish addition (+ Btn, popup)
-- Add description for saved Dish
 - Edit Saved Dish